mineablepunks/mpunks-miner-bundle-windows-x64/README.md

 Create a `.env.local` file from the `.env` template.

 Read LICENSE and NOTICE.

-Then fill in environment variables within `.env.local`.
+Then, fill in environment variables within `.env.local`.
+If you agree with the LICENSE and NOTICE, and if you agree with the value of `MAX_GAS_PRICE_GWEI`, set those fields to `true`.

 Special notes: